- What Is It?

 Tetralogy of Fallot is the most common heart defect in children.
-The condition causes mixing of oxygen-poor blood with the oxygen-rich blood being pumped out of the heart and into the circulatory system of blood vessels.
+The condition causes the mixing of oxygen-poor blood with the oxygen-rich blood being pumped out of the heart and into the circulatory system of blood vessels.

-needed by the organs and tissues of the body, a condition called hypoxemia.
+- The blood leaving the heart has less oxygen than is needed by the organs and tissues of the body, a condition called hypoxemia.